-1. Organization, Business, Basis of Presentation and Summary of Significant Accounting Policies aTyr Pharma, Inc. (the Company) was incorporated in the state of Delaware on September 8, 2005.
-The Company is focused on the discovery and clinical development of innovative medicines for patients suffering from severe rare diseases.
+1. Organization, Business, Basis of Presentation and Summary of Significant Accounting Policies aTyr Pharma, Inc. (we, us, and our) was incorporated in the state of Delaware on September 8, 2005.
+We are focused on the discovery and clinical development of innovative medicines for patients suffering from severe rare diseases.